MikeWhitaker/GameResource/ReadMe.md

 # OfficeOutbrake - Changelog

 ### 23/10/16
+* Redit the entie stucture, as the course started doing ever thing in .2 width.
+* Debuged an issue with te flore pieces being to high.

+### 23/10/16
 * Linked all building blocks to a the working file
 * Make all link object proxies to be able to move them
 * Bug fixed some of the naming inconsisties

 ### 22/10/16